 After a Construction Accident, Choose a Construction Lawyer

-At Wingate, Russotti, Shapiro & Halperin, LLP, we have years of experience helping victims of falls get the help they need.
-Philip Russotti, partner at Wingate, Russotti, Shapiro & Halperin, LLP, obtained a staggering $18 million for his clients, a 42-year-old construction worker and his spouse.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have years of experience helping victims of falls get the help they need.
+Philip Russotti, partner at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, obtained a staggering $18 million for his clients, a 42-year-old construction worker and his spouse.
 After falling three stories, Phil’s client suffered several debilitating injuries, including osteomyelitis, neuroma, and a herniated disk in his back.
 Through strategic and aggressive representation, we won a verdict that placed the responsibility squarely on the defendants.
 Phil Russotti was able to help his clients get financial compensation that covered their medical expenses and even the pain and suffering caused by this event.

 If you or a loved one has been injured at a construction site, it’s best to act now.
 Call us at (212) 986-7353 to get started.